 Keep users updated with a resource center

-Userpilot’s resource center editor can be used in a number of ways.
+Userpilot’s resource center editor can be used in several ways.
 Add a What’s New widget, offer assistance for your new launch, and include a customer feedback widget.

 Ultimately, effective product update announcements reach the right customers with the right information.
 Your announcement should consider the user’s needs as well as your own marketing goals and choose the right channel for both.